 Description: CSA Distribution Hosts are responsible for managing vegetable, egg, milk and flower share pick-ups, ensuring that members retrieve all the correct items, have signed in, and that the pick-up experience is easy and enjoyable.
 Knowledge of or interest in cooking with seasonal ingredients a plus!
 Hosts also will help a farmer set-up and break-down shares, organize the space before, during and after pick-up, make notes of missed pick-ups, and are committing to being present at every pick-up for the 27-week main season, with the option to trade days and locations with other volunteer hosts.
 Hosts are required to attend one afternoon of training in April.
 In exchange for volunteer service, a host will receive a proportional amount of their veg share for the season – if they’re one of three rotating, they get a third off their share.

 Description: This volunteer will work directly with the Retail and Farm Managers each week to pick-up and deliver perishable food items to one of two area local food banks: Loudoun Hunger Relief and Dulles South Food Pantry.
 This volunteer may also be called upon to coordinate off-hours donations with their assigned food bank during periods of abundance at the farm.
 Must have a drivers’ license, ability to lift 50 lbs and his or her own vehicle.

-Weekly Commitment: 2 hours
+Weekly Commitment: n/a